Parents Charged After 13-Year-Old Shoots, Kills 5-Year-Old Brother In Penn Hills

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — The parents of a 5-year-old boy who was shot and killed by his older brother are now facing charges.READ MORE: CDC Recommends Shorter COVID-19 Isolation And Quarantine Periods For All
+PITTSBURGH (KDKA) — The parents of a 5-year-old boy who was shot and killed by his older brother are now facing charges.READ MORE: CDC Shortens Recommended COVID-19 Isolation, Quarantine Times

 The 13-year-old sibling has been charged with homicide.